Preventing & Treating Urinary Tract Infection | Symptoms & Care

 • Narrowed urethra in men due to repeated infections of the urethra

-Your doctor would be able to diagnose UTI based on your symptoms.
+Your doctor would be able to diagnose a UTI based on your symptoms.
 There is a high likelihood of UTI if a woman has typical symptoms of bladder infection but does not have vaginal discharge or irritation.

-• Urine culture: To identify the type of bacteria causing infection and determine the suitable antibiotic for the treatment
+• Urine culture: To identify the type of bacteria causing infection and determine the suitable antibiotic for the treatment.

-Imaging tests such as X-rays, ultrasound, Computed Tomography (CT) scan, and Magnetic resonance imaging (MRI) are not usually needed unless suspected of severe kidney infection or blockage in the urinary tract.
+• Imaging Tests: Imaging tests such as X-rays, ultrasound, Computed Tomography (CT) scan, and Magnetic resonance imaging (MRI) are not usually needed unless suspected of severe kidney infection or blockage in the urinary tract.

-Treatment options for UTI
+Treatment options for Urinary tract infections (UTI)

 You may also be prescribed pain relief medications such as phenazopyridine to reduce the burning pain in some UTIs.

-• Maintain a clean and dry genital area
+• Maintain a clean and dry genital area to reduce the risk of bacterial growth.

-• Vaginal oestrogen for post-menopausal women
+• Vaginal oestrogen for post-menopausal women.

-Book an appointment at Gleneagles Hospitals
+Book an appointment for UTI Diagnosis and Treatment at Gleneagles Hospital Penang

 Loading...